apitoolkit/apitoolkit-landing/content/blog/using-notion-for-api-documentation/index.md

 Choosing a layout gives you a good documentation format to work with and with it you're all set to move forward with your top-notch, informative documentation.
 ![Ready to document](ready-to-document.png)

-### Here I chose to go with a new template because I want it to be a bit different from the usual
+### Here I chose to go with a new template because I want it to be a bit different from the usual one.
 I am not the only one that sometimes wants something different, we all do and notion is also in the business of giving its users what they desire.
 To create a new template in Notion, you simply click on the doc option under templates, It takes you you to a screen that has New boldly written on the right side of the screen.
 Now click new.
 ![Create a new template](new-template.png)